Who pays the water rates?

 Mould, whose problem?

 The landlord should provide adequate ventilation for the house.
 Bathroom fans, secure window stays and dehumidifiers help reduce condensation and mould build up.
 All of these methods should be used if available.
 Tenants should regularly air out the dwelling to help prevent any condensation build up.

 Who maintains any listed chattels?

 It is the landlord’s responsibility to ensure all chattels are properly maintained and in working order.
-If damage to any chattel is found to be wilful by the tenant or due to the tenant’s negligence the tenant may be responsible.
+If damage to any chattel is found to be wilful by the tenant or due to the tenant’s negligence then the tenant may be held responsible.

 Who looks after the swimming pool or spa pool?

 This is negotiable.
 We recommend however that landlords employ the regular services of a pool specialist and incorporate the cost into the rent.
 Note that the law requires all spa and swimming pools be fully fenced.
 We recommend to all our property owners that they check with the local council to ensure that the pool meets these regulations before tenanting.
 As a tenant you should also check out the pool, its surrounds and its equipment.